Troubleshooting Audio and Video for Your Virtual Session

 If your video isn't appearing or is frozen:

-- Close Other Apps: Make sure apps like Zoom, FaceTime, or Teams are completely closed.
-They may be "holding onto" your camera.
+1. Close Other Apps: Make sure applications like Zoom, FaceTime, or Microsoft Teams are completely closed.
+They may be "holding onto" your camera feed in the background.

-- Verify the Selection: Click the arrow next to the camera icon in your session and ensure the correct camera (internal or external) is selected.
+2. Verify the Selection: Click the arrow next to the camera icon in your virtual session and ensure the correct internal or external camera is selected.

-- Check Physical Connections: Ensure your webcam is plugged in and that any physical privacy shutters are open.
+3. Check Physical Connections: Ensure your external webcam is securely plugged in and that any physical privacy shutters are fully slid open.

-- Test Outside the Browser: Open your computer's "Camera" app (Windows) or "Photo Booth" (Mac).
-If the camera works there, the issue is likely with your browser permissions.
+4. Test Outside the Browser: Open your computer's built-in "Camera" app (Windows) or "Photo Booth" (Mac).
+If the camera works there, the issue is strictly related to your browser permissions.

 Managing Browser & System Permissions